OssaDomin2001/Gun-Detection-Project/README.md

-This project was developed bb
+This project was developed by
 Dominik Ossowski
 Kacper Krzyżniewski